 Can I bring my own gear?

 Yes.
-You’re welcome to bring your own gear like tent, sleeping bag and backpack – we just offer to provide them for those who might need them so its as easy as possible for new backpackers to join us in the back country.
+You’re welcome to bring your own gear like tent, sleeping bag and backpack.
+We simply offer these gear items to make it easy for new backpackers to join us in the back country.
 When you complete your personal questionnaire, please describe the gear you plan on bringing.
 At the pack-check before your hike, we’ll review the gear together to make sure it will work.